Erziok/Erziok/README.md

 ## About me 👨‍💻

-I'm 25 years old and I'm a Software Engineer from Chile
+I'm a Software Engineer from Chile

 ## I have worked with 💻